thibaultlaurens/tech-notes/notes/06-software-programming.md

 ### Functions are Pure

 - **A function called multiple times with the same arguments will always return the same value**.
 You cannot rely on state that the function doesn’t control, such as global variables or any sort of randomized activity.
-As soon as you throw in a rand() function call, or access a variable not defined in the function, then the function loses its purity.
+As soon as you throw in a `rand()` function call, or access a variable not defined in the function the function loses its purity.
 - **No side effects occur throughout the function’s execution**.
 Modifying a variable defined outside the function, printing out to the console, raising an exception, and reading data from a file are all examples of side effects which prevent a function from being pure.

 ### First-Class and Higher-Order Functions

-- **First-class functions**: the concept isn’t exclusive to functional programming but it is a requirement of being functional.
+- **First-class functions**: the concept isn’t exclusive to functional programming but is a requirement of being functional.
 For a function to be first-class, you have to be able to **set it to a variable**.
 This allows you to handle the function as if it were a normal data type, and still be able to execute the function at some other point in runtime.
 - **Higher-order functions**: functions that either **accept another function as an argument**, or that **return a function themselves**.

 ### Variables are Immutable